daltonh/arb/doc/content/simulation_setup/index.md

 ```
 The file name here refers to the read location of the file.
 If a file is to be written it will always be written to the output directory which defaults to `output` within the user's working directory (see option `--output` that can be passed to the [arb script](#arb-script) to change this directory name).
 As all `.msh` files could be written to this same output directory, all `.msh` file basenames must be unique.
 Options for the default `output.msh` file should be referred to by `output/output.msh` if the default `output` directory is used (which is the read location for this file if it did exist).
 File paths in the `MSH_FILE` statement are relative to the user's working directory (the directory from which `arb` is being run`).

-The `.msh` files written by arb can contain data.
-Variables associated with cell elements can be written in either `ElementData` (a uniform value for each cell), `ElementNodeData` (values vary linearly within each cell) or `ElementNodeLimitedData` gmsh formats (uses the gmsh `ElementNodeData` format, however gradients are limited such that extreme in-cell values are bounded by surrounding cell values). `ElementNodeData` and `ElementNodeLimitedData` formats generate larger `.msh` files than `ElementData` as data values for each node element *of each cell element* have to be written in the former cases:  However, for visualisation these formats look much better for (particularly) scalar cell data.
-There is little reason to use `ElementNodeData` over `ElementNodeLimitedData`.
-Variables associated with face or node elements will only be written in `ElementData` format.
-Variables which are none centred are written using a special `Data` format which gmsh won’t display, however these values can be read in by subsequent arb simulations.

 Note that face and cell boundary elements are not written separately to each `.msh` file by arb, but rather as a single element.
 Hence both cell and face boundary data is associated with a single element in each `.msh` file.

+The `.msh` files written by arb can contain data.
 One purpose of exporting data to a `.msh` file is to provide initial conditions for another (or next) simulation.
 In this case generally you just have to specify the `output/output.msh` file from the previous simulation as the mesh file to be read in for the next simulation, as in
 ```arb
 MSH_FILE "output/output.msh" input # note that the read location of each file needs to be specified
 ```